ubc-biztech/biztech-documentation/biztix-docs/src/app/docs/profiles/page.md

 nextjs:
   metadata:
     title: Profiles API
-    description: Detailed explanation of the profile's endpoints and purposes
+    description: Detailed explanation of the profiles endpoints and purposes
 ---